Olbermann: Bush, Cheney Should Resign

 Shi Tao was sentenced to 10 years in prison in 2005 after sending an e-mail about Chinese media restrictions on coverage of the 15th anniversary of the Tiananmen Square crackdown.

-Labels: china, free speech, technology
+Labels: china, free_speech, technology

 Read more: